Deep Learning for Electricity Price Forecasting: A Review of Day-Ahead, Intraday, and Balancing Electricity Markets: Deep Learning Components

+This formulation encourages correct quantile calibration by penalizing overestimation and underestimation differently.
 The second is the \textbf{Log-Likelihood (LogLik)}.
 Assuming a parametric form (e.g., Gaussian), the LogLik is maximized, or \textbf{Negative Log-Likelihood (NLL)} is minimized, when the model assigns high probability density to the observed targets:

 where \(p(y_i \mid \theta_i)\) is the predicted likelihood of the true value \(y_i\) under distribution parameters \(\theta_i\) (e.g., predicted mean and variance).
 LogLik-based losses are commonly used in generative models and parametric uncertainty quantification.